 • Becoming a Family that Heals: How to Resolve Past Issues and Free Your Future (a Focus on the Family book) – written by Drs.
 Beverly and Tom Rogers, published by Tyndale House.
 This book deals with wounded people becoming whole.
 It presents the information that wounded people tend to gravitate toward each other.
 When they establish their own families, they perpetuate those wounds in their offspring.
 It discusses how families can break those patterns and stop the unwanted legacy of pain.
 It can be a helpful resource for someone who recognizes this issue in their own family and has a desire to discontinue these behavior patterns.

 • Soul-Healing Love is written by Drs.
 Beverly and Tom Rodgers.
 It is published by Selah Publishing Group.
-This book deals with our own woundedness hand-in-hand with God.
-We then apply what we have learned to other areas of our lives such as marriage.
-The Rodgers personally tell of their own soul-healing journey.
+This book deals with the Rodgers’ own woundedness hand-in-hand with God.
+They also apply what they have learned to other areas of their lives.
+They personally tell of their own soul-healing journey.
 In addition, they then explain the “map” they use to teach others that are on their own healing journey.
-Sprinkled throughout this book are case studies of actual couples who have learned to use the Soul Healing Love Model successfully.
+Sprinkled throughout this book are case studies of couples who have learned to use the Soul Healing Love Model successfully.
 Tom and Beverly say that “this book was written for brave souls who desire active duty in the war of love and marriage.
 And make no mistake —the enemy of our souls is at war with us.
 He is fighting against the success of our marriages as we speak.”
 And oh, how true that is!